Harkmac Construction Building Site Drainage Installation

 What is the Correct Depth to Install an Underground Drainage Pipe?

-The correct depth for an underground drainage pipe varies depending on the pipe's purpose and location.
+The correct depth varies depending on the pipe's purpose and location.
 Domestic drainage pipes are typically installed at a depth of 600mm to 900mm to prevent damage from freezing and surface loads.
 Main sewers are often deeper, ranging from 1.2m to 1.5m.
 Surface water drainage pipes require a minimum depth of 450mm, though local regulations may vary.

-Different pipe sizes serve various purposes.
+Different underground drainage pipe sizes serve various purposes.
 A 110mm pipe is common for domestic waste pipes, while a 160mm pipe is used for larger domestic systems or small commercial properties.
-Pipes measuring 225mm and above are used in commercial, industrial, and main sewer lines.
+Pipes measuring 225mm and above are used in commercial, industrial and main sewer lines.

 What Size Pipe is Right for Domestic Drainage Systems?